 Friendship - The acquaintances made during Rotary meetings and events usually develop into friendships through frequent contact and then sharing similar interests.
 In addition, when travelling either domestically or abroad a visit to another Rotary club usually results in being welcomed like ‘an old friend'.

 Family Foundations - Rotary sponsors some of the world’s largest youth exchange, educational exchange, and scholarship programs.
 Rotary clubs provide innovative training opportunities and mentoring for young leaders and involve family members in a wide range of social and service activities.

 Personal Development - Rotary is an organisation of successful professionals.
 Team building, fundraising, public speaking, planning, organization, and communication are just a sampling of the leadership skills that club members can exercise and enhance.
 Being a Rotary leader provides further experience in learning how to motivate, inspire, and guide others.

-In the Rotary Club of Altrincham we currently have members who are, or were, active in the following businesses, professions or industries: Accountancy (Private Practice, and Training); Art (Appreciation, Heritage & Promotion); Care Provision; Computing; Consulting (Bookselling, Building, Capacity Planning, Computer Secuity, Health and Social Care, Manufacturing, Wheels); Education (Agricultural, Materials Science); Engineering (Air Conditioning, Civil, Management, Mining, Polymers); Financial Advice; Franchise Development; Health Food Supplements; Industrial Chemistry; Insurance; Internet Marketing; Medicine; Nuclear Science; Optometry; Passenger Transportation; Quality Assuraance; Retail Pharmacy; Surveying; Telecommunications; and Travel.
+In the Rotary Club of Altrincham we currently have members who are, or were, active in the following businesses, professions or industries: Accountancy (Private Practice, and Training); Art (Appreciation, Heritage & Promotion); Care Provision; Computing; Consulting (Bookselling, Building, Capacity Planning, Computer Security, Health and Social Care, Manufacturing, Wheels); Education (Agricultural); Engineering (Air Conditioning, Civil, Management, Mining, Polymers); Financial Advice; Health Food Supplements; Industrial Chemistry; Insurance; Internet Marketing; Nuclear Science; Optometry; Passenger Transportation; Quality Assurance; Retail Pharmacy; Surveying; Telecommunications; and Travel.